scottgrobinson/vscode-workspace-switcher/README.md

     * or, use the extension's subection in Explorer, in the same way,
     * or, Use the `Ctrl-k Ctrl-w` chord

-When using a `folder/name` path as the workspace's file name, the `folder` directory stucture is automatically created before the workspace file is saved.
+When using a `folder/name` path as the workspace's file name, the `folder` prefix is automatically created before the workspace file is saved.

 ## Requirements